An introduction to Naples

 A golf course which defied the trend of the time in not selling out to be surrounded by residential property, and what a great decision it was as this is now one of the few golf courses in the region where it is just golf and nature.

-The fairways are wide and not overly penal, it is the approach shot where many a scorecard is hurt.
+The fairways are wide and not overly penal.
+It is in the approach shots where many a scorecard is hurt.

 Calusa Pines Golf Club